Coalescence of Two Impurities in a Trapped One-dimensional Bose Gas

 The bunching of bosonic impurities follows directly from the form of the effective potential~$V_{eff}$; see Fig.~\ref{fig:potential}.
 Weak interactions lead to small modifications to $V_{I}(x_1)+V_{I}(x_2)$.
 Larger values of $g_{IB}$ drastically affect $V_{eff}$, which now has minima at the edges of the bosonic cloud.
 The minima at the $x_1=x_2$ line are the deepest leading to the coalescence of impurities.
 We stress again that $V_{eff}$ incorporates the effects of both the trap and the Bose gas.
 For small trapped systems, it seems impossible to disentangle these forces (see also~\cite{chen2017}) and obtain an effective impurity-impurity interaction from $V_{eff}$ that depends only on $|x_1-x_2|$, which is expected in a homogeneous case, see, e.g.,~\cite{stoof2000, kamenev2014}.

 A thorough study of homogeneous systems is beyond this paper's scope.
 To connect our research to previous studies, we discuss $V_{eff}$ for two static impurities trapped in a 1D ring-shape trap of length~$L$.
 This set-up allows us to exclude the trap effects, and to use the existing results on the Casimir-like forces~\cite{recati2005, bruderer2007} for comparison.
 We focus on the thermodynamic limit~\cite{footnote02}, i.e., $N_B (L)\to\infty$ and $N_B/L\to\rho$; the length unit now is $\tilde{b}=1/\rho$.
 We calculate the quantity $V_{eff}(|x_2-x_1|)-V_{eff}(\infty)$, which determines the induced impurity-impurity interaction; see Figs.~\ref{fig:potential}{\bf d)-e)}.
 For comparison, we also plot the Yukawa potential (YP), which is expected~\cite{footnote_diff} in the perturbative regime from the one-phonon exchange (see~\cite{sm,recati2005,naidon2016}).
 The graphs show that for $g_{IB}\to 0$ the YP describes well the long-range physics and should be slightly corrected at small values of $|x_2-x_1|$.
 For $x_2=x_1$ the correction can be calculated analytically~\cite{sm}.
 For large values of $g_{IB}$ the YP fails, e.g., it predicts infinite attraction for $g_{IB}\to\infty$.
-In this regime our method provides means for calculating emergent impurity-impurity potentials, which are not the YP and may even develop repulsive regions~\cite{sm}.
-Note that the repulsive regions in our case occur for identical strongly-interacting impurities, and are not related to the repulsive potentials of Ref.~\cite{kamenev2014} for two distinguishable weakly-interacting particles that lie on the opposite sides of integrable points.
+In this regime our method provides means for calculating emergent impurity-impurity potentials, which are not the YP.
+These potentials are attractive at large distances within our mean-field approach~\cite{sm}.
+Note that tails of induced impurity-impurity interactions can in principle have repulsive regions if one includes quantum fluctuations~\cite{kamenev2014}, which are not considered in the present Letter.

 The potential $V_{eff}$ is generated by the mean-field transformation of the Bose gas' density, hence, we shall refer to $V_{eff}$ as the mean-field part of the effective force (motivated by the studies of thin films~\cite{zandi2007,biswas2010}).
 In principle, $V_{eff}$ can be measured by doing spectroscopy with two tightly trapped atoms~\cite{recati2005, klein2005}.